opensupporter/osdi-docs/_includes/helper_action_functions.md

+Helper Action Functions are additional actions that the OSDI server will perform along with inserting or updating the associated person.

 |Name          |Type      |Description
 |-----------    |-----------|--------------
 |add_tags      |strings[]     |An array of tag names corresponding to previously created tags to add to this person when it is created.